Photo: Land Trust.

-Land Trust Advisors and Stewards are listed below.
+Land Trust Stewards are listed below.

 Stacey holds a Bachelor of Science in Forest Recreation Resources from Oregon State University.
 Three years ago, she and her husband Ray settled on their small, forested property near La Pine, close to all the outdoor activities they love: hiking, camping, backcountry skiing, paddling, boating, and fly fishing.
 Stacey is the President of the Friends of Fish Lake, a non-profit partner with the Forest Service for the restoration, maintenance, and interpretation of a historic site and developing education center located on the Willamette National Forest.
 She is also a co-coordinator of Firewise activities in her neighborhood.